 (a) Desré Buirski becomes teary when she describes how she came to dress the worlds most admired statesman.
-(1) (b) Buirski's family immigrated to the US during apartheid.
-(1) (c) Buirski desperetely wanted to be part of the historical moment of Mandela's release in South Africa.
-(1)
+(1) 9 (b) Buirski's family immigrated to the US during apartheid.
+(1) (c) Buirski desperetely wanted to be part of the historical moment of Mandela's release in South Africa. $\langle 0 \rangle$ (1)

 2 Choose the correct word from those in brackets.
 Write down ONLY the question number and the word you have chosen.
 Describing the experience as if it (was/were) yesterday, Buirski explains that she wanted to make a difference, but had no idea how.
-(1) 5 6 7 8 4 10 10 10 10 10 10 10 10 10 10 10 10 10 3 Write down the correct form of each of the words in brackets.
+(1) 2 6 8 L 9 5 Write down the correct form of each of the words in brackets.
 Write down ONLY the question numbers (5.1.3(a) and 5.1.3(b)) and your answers.
-C 1 2 3 4 International International International The shirts have been worn by 5.1.3(a) (icon) and 5.1.3(b) (influence) men.
-(2) 4 4 Rewrite the following sentence in the passive voice.
-L She opened her first clothing shop at the V&A Waterfront.
-(1) 5 5 Rewrite the following sentence in reported speech: 'I wrapped up my business card in the shirt,' said Desré.
-(4) e 6 Combine the following sentences into a single sentence, starting with the given word: He was popular.
+The shirts have been worn by 5.1.3(a) (icon) and 5.1.3(b) (influence) men.
+(2) 4 Rewrite the following sentence in the passive voice.
+She opened her first clothing shop at the V&A Waterfront.
+(1) 5 Rewrite the following sentence in reported speech: 'I wrapped up my business card in the shirt,' said Desré.
+(4) 6 Combine the following sentences into a single sentence, starting with the given word: He was popular.
 (2) He remained humble.
-Start with: Despite 7 7 Write down the correct degree of comparison for the word in brackets: These shirts are becoming even (popular) after Mandela's death.
+Start with: Despite 7 Write down the correct degree of comparison for the word in brackets: These shirts are becoming even (popular) after Mandela's death.
 (1)

 8 Complete the following sentences correctly according to the instructions given in brackets.
-Write down ONLY the question numbers (5.2.1(a) and 5.2.1(b)) and your answers. ·
+Write down ONLY the question numbers (5.2.1(a) and 5.2.1(b)) and your answers.

 (a) One must think about the future of country.
-(Fill in the correct
+(Fill in the correct pronoun.)
+(1) (b) A number of projects been supported by Total.
+(Complete the verb correctly.)

-4 pronoun.)
 (1)

-2 (b) A number of projects been supported by Total.
-(Complete the (')

-verb correctly.)

-- (1)